 Clicky

-The amount of water a jet ski footwell holds is something that many jet ski owners don’t realize until after owning a jet ski for a while.
+You know what’s funny?
+The amount of water a footwell can hold is something that often catches owners by surprise after they’ve had their watercraft for a while.

-The footwells of your jet ski is where your feet rest, but due to its design, it acts a giant bucket that collects water.
+The footwells of your watercraft is where your feet rest, but due to its design, it acts a giant bucket that collects water.

-It’s rainwater that often collects in the footwells of most jet skis, and it attracts bugs like mosquitos.
-It also blisters the fiberglass and traps mold that damages your cover and seats on your jet ski.
+It’s rainwater that often collects in the footwells of most PWCs, and it attracts bugs like mosquitos.
+It also blisters the fiberglass and traps mold that damages your cover and seats.
+You can also get a “slime build up” if the water sits for too long, which is slippery, especially if you get it on your feet.

-There are several ways to remove water from the footwells of your jet ski, here is a list of the best ways.
+There are several ways to get water out of the footwells of your PWC, here is a list of the best ways:

 1. Transfer Pump

-As covered in my post about the best jet ski gas can, I mention a fuel transfer pump* and how useful they care.
+As covered in my post about the best gas can, I mention a fuel transfer pump (Amazon Link Ad) and the usefulness they deliver.
 You can get another one that you only use to get water out of your footwells.

 3. Garden Hose

-With a cinder block, I like to lift the trailer up and put the front tongue jack on the cinder block and let the water drain out.
-This is often my first step before cleaning a jet ski.
+If the PWC is on a trailer, the fastest way to get water out of your footwells is to tilt the trailer back.
+You need to be careful, I’ve busted my lip with a trailer smacking me, and the trailer being heavier than usual due to the water.
+Using a cinder block, I like to lift the trailer up and put the front tongue jack on the cinder block and let the water drain out.
+This is often my first step before cleaning a waverunner.

 6. Go For A Ride